pkramme/btsoot/README.md

 and would therefore only have to deal with a minimum filesize, as most of the files are media files, which doesn't change that often.
 There were a problem though:
 What happens when a file gets renamed, or a folder moved, or deleted?
 Rsync doesn't cover that.
 I a file is deleted, rsync doesn't remove it, it will just remain.
 Same with renamed directories.
-In this moment i changed from sysadmin to developer.
+In this moment i changed from sysadmin to developer:

 **I had to create a program which identifies a file, and mirrors a tree over the network, without having to send already existing files.**